cidles/poio-analyzer/README.rst

 =========================

 1. Clone Poio from Github (https://github.com/cidles/Poio);
-2. Clone Pyannotation from Github (https://github.com/cidles/pyannotation);
+2. Clone PoioAPI from Github (https://github.com/cidles/poio-api);
 3. Start PyCharm;
 4. Choose "File" -> "Open Directory" in menu and open Poio directory;
 5. Choose "File" -> "Settings" and set the "Project Interpreter" to Python 2.7;
-6. Choose "File" -> "Settings" and in the "Project Structure" add a "Content Root" that points to the PyAnnotation directory; set the PyAnnotation "src" directory as the "Sources";
+6. Choose "File" -> "Settings" and in the "Project Structure" add a "Content Root" that points to the PoioAPI directory; set the PoioAPI "src" directory as the "Sources";
 7. * Choose "Run" -> "Edit Configurations" and add a new configuration;
    * Select "Python" configuration;
    * Give it a name;